MykosX/multimedia-builder/readme.md

 ## Project Setup

-Before running the project, ensure that you have Python 3.7 or higher installed.
+Before running the project, ensure that you have Python 3.11 installed.
 Follow the steps below to set up the environment and install the required dependencies.

 ---